vahidzafari/mvp-sample/README.md

 Check out Traefik Panel [http://localhost:8080/](http://localhost:8080/) for more information.

 ## Wiki
-For more information you cant use [Wiki](https://github.com/vahidzafari/mvp-sample/wiki) link.
+For more information you can use [Wiki](https://github.com/vahidzafari/mvp-sample/wiki) link.